At what age can I start my child in team sports?

 Is it important for kids to warm-up before playing sports?

 Yes.
 Most injuries are preventable.
 Light jogging and then stretching before playing help to prevent muscle strains and injuries.
+Make sure athletes are doing a good warm up before practice and games.

 What do I do if a teammate is injured?